Jandys/iCalc-interactive-calculations/README.md

 ## License

-Inter-Calcus is released under the [GNU GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
+Interactive Calculations is released under the [GNU GPLv3 License](https://www.gnu.org/licenses/gpl-3.0.en.html).
 See [LICENSE](LICENSE)
 for more
 information.